 Hopefully the next time you check out the pregnancy test aisle, it’s less intimidating and you feel comfortable choosing the right pregnancy test for you!

-Don’t forget to grab your new mom checklist to get organized before baby arrives!
+Don’t forget to grab your pregnancy checklists to get organized before baby arrives!